-Based on the past five-year average (2015-2020), Alameda County Probation Department (ACPD) has projected the number of youth expected to be served.
-Although Alameda County only-committed an average of 6 youth per year over the last five years. an analysis of 2020 disposition data showed there were 70 youth who were eligible for commitment with 707(b) offenses sustained.
-Based on the past 5-year average in Alameda County (excluding 2019 as an outlier), the ACPD projects the SYTFDJJ will serve 67 youth per year.
-The past three-year average length of stay for Alameda County youth in DJJ is 2.8 years, plus an estimated year-long average pre-disposition court process is also used to calculate the projected number of additional youth to be served eachby year.
+Based on the past five-year average (2016-2020), Alameda County Probation Department (ACPD) has projected the number of youth expected to be served.
+Alameda County committed an average of 5 youth per year over the last five years and therefore projects the SYTF will serve 5 youth per year.
+The past three-year average length of stay for Alameda County youth in DJJ is 2.8 years.
+It is important to note that several factors may impact the number of youth served in the SYTF.
+Such variables may include the dispositional track and broader sociodemographic, political, and economic factors in Alameda County (e.g., an increase in the crime rate).